learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q64.** A developer compares two approaches for displaying a search icon button:
+**Q.** A developer compares two approaches for displaying a search icon button:

 ```html
 <!-- A -->